danlyke/FlutterbyNetCPP/README.md

   further.
 As I try to hone my C++ chops, I'm dropping back into Perl more often than I'd like because I can't just "-lfby", or use "sqlextractor" independently.

+* Once the app is split from the library, there's a lot of test framework that needs to be built for both.
+As time allows.

 === Philosophy & Submodules ===